University of Technology Sydney: Clubs and societies

-Media
+Student newspaper and radio

 UTS has its own community radio station on campus, 2SER FM.
 The studio is located in building 18, known as the terraces, and broadcasts to the entire Sydney region.
 The station is jointly owned by UTS and Macquarie University, with a second studio at Macquarie University.
 UTS Journalism students help produce the station's news and current affairs programs including "The Wire" and "Razors Edge".

 The UTS Students' Association is the representative student organisation at UTS.
 It publishes the student newspaper, Vertigo, runs the second hand bookshop and advocates on behalf of students both individually and collectively.

-Sport
+Sports and athletics

 The University of Technology Sydney's sports teams are overseen by UTS Sport.
 The university sponsors 35 sports clubs, which together has over 4,700 members.
 Its sports clubs play in a variety of sports, including Australian rules football, basketball, cricket, hockey, netball, rowing, rugby union, soccer, tennis, volleyball and water polo.

 UTS were the overall champion at the UniSport Nationals on two occasions (2016, 2017), and were awarded the Spirit of the Games Shield (now known as the John White Spirit Trophy) in 1995.
 UTS were the overall champion at the Indigenous Nationals on two occasions (2003, 2019).
-UTS were the overall champion at the Nationals Snow in 2022, and were awarded the Spirit of the Mountain Award in 2019.
+UTS were the overall champion at the Nationals Snow on two occasions (2022, 2023), and were awarded the Spirit of the Mountain Trophy twice, in 2019 and 2023.

+UTS supports over 300 student athletes via the UTS Elite Athlete Program each year.

+Notable people

 Notable alumni

-The University of Technology Sydney has over 260,000 alumni worldwide.
-The university has been home to several Fulbright Scholars, John Monash Scholars, and one Rhodes Scholar.
+As of 2024, the University of Technology Sydney has over 280,000 alumni worldwide.
+The UTS Alumni Awards, which is held annually, recognises graduates of the university who have made important contributions in their field.
+The university has been home to numerous Fulbright Scholars, John Monash Scholars, and one Rhodes Scholar.

 Several notable alumni have served as politicians at either federal, state or local level, including former Deputy Leader of the Opposition Tanya Plibersek, former Premier of New South Wales Morris Iemma, former Leader of the Opposition in New South Wales John Robertson and former Deputy Lord Mayor of Sydney Henry Tsang.

 Notable alumni in arts and entertainment include actor Hugh Jackman, actress Rachel Ward, actor and comedian Anh Do, actress Natasha Liu Bordizzo, dancer and singer Emma Watkins, comedy writer and performer Chris Taylor, actress Charlotte Best and media personality Sonia Kruger.

-Other notable alumni include businessman David Murray, journalist and anchor Lynda Kinkade, former Crown Prosecutor of New South Wales Margaret Cunneen, cricketer Pat Cummins, businessman Russell Balding, entertainment journalist Brooke Boney, author Janine Shepherd, cricketer Alyssa Healy, economist Cristina Cifuentes, sports journalist Lara Pitt, author Kate Grenville, investigative journalist Caro Meldrum-Hanna, and businesswoman Kim McKay.
+Other notable alumni include Federal Court judge Jane Needham, businessman David Murray, journalist and anchor Lynda Kinkade, former Crown Prosecutor of New South Wales Margaret Cunneen, cricketer Pat Cummins, businessman Russell Balding, entertainment journalist Brooke Boney, author Janine Shepherd, cricketer Alyssa Healy, economist Cristina Cifuentes, sports journalist Lara Pitt, author Kate Grenville, investigative journalist Caro Meldrum-Hanna, Chinese Minister of Justice He Rong, businesswoman Kim McKay, and Qantas CEO Vanessa Hudson.